 - some style guide.

-Here is some style guide reference which guides you to improve grammar, spelling, punctuation.
+Here are some style reference guides to help you improve grammar, spelling, and punctuation.

 - Publication Manual of the American Psychological Association (APA style)

 - MLA Style Manual and Guide to Scholarly Publishing